One Hundred Years of Solitude: Martial law

-In 1928, martial law was declared through Decree No.1, which prohibited the dissolution of any meeting of more than three individuals, allowed the military to shoot the strikers if necessary and prohibited the multitude to move after the military bugle sounds.
+In 1928, martial law was declared through Decree No. 1, which ordered the dissolution of any meeting of more than three individuals, allowed the military to shoot the strikers if necessary and prohibited the multitude to move after the military bugle sounds.
 Differently, the Decree read in front of the station of Macondo is Decree No. 4.
-However, the content of this decree corresponds to the one of Decree No.1, with regards to giving the power to the military to shoot to kill.
-Furthermore, Decree No.1 corresponds almost exactly to the length of Decree No.4 read in Macondo, which García Márquez claims to be composed of three articles of eighty words in total.
-In reality, the official text of Decree No. 1 contains seventy-five words, and it is composed of three provisions in total as well.

-Decree No. 4 which, according to García Márquez, called the strikers, a “bunch of hoodlums”, was in reality, adopted only the day after the massacre took place, i.e. on 7th December 1928.
-This Decree was also composed by three provisions and the first article declared the strikers a “cuadrilla de malhechores”, i.e. group of criminals.
-Additionally, it allowed the army to prosecute any person correlated to the strike and accused the strikers of setting fire to building, looting, cutting communications and attacking peaceful citizens.
+However, the content of this decree corresponds to Decree No. 1, with regards to giving the power to the military to shoot to kill.
+Furthermore, Decree No. 1 corresponds almost exactly to the length of Decree No. 4 read in Macondo, which García Márquez claims to be composed of three articles of eighty words in total.
+In reality, the official text of Decree No. 1 contains 75 words, and it is composed of three provisions in total as well.
+Decree No. 4 which, according to García Márquez, called the strikers a “bunch of hoodlums”, was in reality adopted only the day after the massacre took place, 7 December 1928.
+This Decree was also composed by three provisions and the first article declared the strikers a “cuadrilla de malhechores”, that is, a group of criminals.
+Additionally, it allowed the army to prosecute any person related to the strike and accused the strikers of setting fire to building, looting, cutting communications and attacking peaceful citizens.

 Representation of the "Banana Massacre"

-The "Banana Massacre" occurred December 5–6, 1928, in Ciénega near Santa Marta, Colombia.
+The "Banana Massacre" occurred December 5–6, 1928, in Ciénaga near Santa Marta, Colombia.
 Banana plantation workers had been striking against the United Fruit Company to earn better labor conditions when members of the local military fired guns into crowds.

 This event, which occurs in Chapter 15, was depicted with relative accuracy, minus a false sense of certainty about the specific facts surrounding the events.
 For instance, although García Márquez writes that there must have been "three thousand...dead", the true number of victims is unknown.
 However, the number likely was not far off, because it is considered that the "number of killings was over a thousand", according to Dr. Jorge Enrique Elias Caro and Dr. Antonino Vidal Ortega.
 The lack of information surrounding the "Banana Massacre" is thought to be largely due to the "manipulation of the information as registered by the Colombian Government and the United Fruit Company".

 This uncertainty is also reflected in the novel’s portrayal of the aftermath, where official denial is emphasized through a fictional legal response where “ six lawyers argue that ‘the banana company did not have, never had had, and never would have any workers in its service,’ and the court establishes ‘in solemn decrees that the workers did not exist’”.
 This moment illustrates how the novel mirrors the historical ambiguity and conflicting narratives that surrounded the real event.